Hong Kong Educational System

 Secondary Education

-There are three main types of secondary schools in Hong Kong: government schools supported by the community, government-sponsored schools operated by charitable organisations but are entirely funded by the government, and private schools which may or may not have government financial assistance.
+There are three main types of secondary schools in Hong Kong: government schools supported by the community, government-sponsored schools operated by charitable organisations but are entirely funded by the government and private schools which may or may not have government financial assistance.
 There are also international secondary schools which provide non-local curricula.
 They primarily cater to non-Chinese speaking students as well as those from foreign countries.

 All secondary school students attend it for six years of secondary school, after which they are to take the Hong Kong Diploma of Secondary Education (HKDSE) test.
 The HKDSE is recognized all over the world.
 Many significant international tertiary institutions from outside of Europe accept the HKDSE as a qualification for admission.
 These include some of the most renowned and prestigious universities in the world.